MISTLab/SwarmRelays/README.md

 ```
 The experiment at time step 103 generates an SVG file in the root repository folder, from which the path generated for building the communication chain can be visualized.
 The SVG file writer was adapted from https://github.com/olegsinyavskiy/sparse_rrt

-# Changing the map file
+## Changing the map file
-There are several map files included in this repository obtained from https://www.movingai.com/benchmarks/
+There are several map files included in this repository from https://www.movingai.com/benchmarks/

-TODO
+one could change the map files in the .argos file to simulate a different map.
+Please be sure to change the map file at two locations: 1.
+Inside the controller definition by changing the "map_file" variable to the right map, 2.
+Inside the loop function by changing "map_file_name" variable.
+The file path defined inside the controller is used by the path planner to compute a path and the file path define inside the loop function is used to create the simulation arena.

+## Changing the targets
+One can change the targets inside the simulation arena by changing the targets in the file "connectivity_utility/targets123.bzz" and changing it to load the right function at line 151.
+The default function loads "Read_Target2" and this specifies two targets at distance 10.5 m.